 Professor Lau specialises in economic development, economic growth, and the economies of East Asia, including that of China.
 In 1966, he developed the first econometric model of China.
 He has authored, co-authored, or edited sixteen books and published more than 210 articles and notes in international professional journals.

 He is a Member of Phi Beta Kappa and Tau Beta Pi, a Fellow of the Econometric Society, an Academician of Academia Sinica, Taipei, a Member of the Conference for Research in Income and Wealth, an Overseas Fellow of Churchill College, the University of Cambridge, an Honorary Member of the Chinese Academy of Social Sciences, and an Academician of the International Eurasian Academy of Sciences.
-Professor Lau was awarded the degree of Doctor of Social Sciences, honoris causa, by the Hong Kong University of Science and Technology in 1999, the degrees of Doctor, honoris causa, by Soka University and Doctor of Laws, honoris causa, by Waseda University in 2007, the degree of Doctor of Management Sciences, honoris causa, by the National Central University, Taiwan in 2010, the degree of Doctor of Economics, honoris causa, by Fudan University in 2011 and the degree of Doctor of Laws, honoris causa, by The Chinese University of Hong Kong in 2014 and the degree of Doctor of Social Sciences, honoris causa, by Lingnan University in 2020, and the degree of Doctor of Education, honoris causa, by University of Macau in 2021.
+Professor Lau was awarded the degree of Doctor of Social Sciences, honoris causa, by the Hong Kong University of Science and Technology in 1999, the degrees of Doctor, honoris causa, by Soka University and Doctor of Laws, honoris causa, by Waseda University in 2007, the degree of Doctor of Management Sciences, honoris causa, by the National Central University, Taiwan in 2010, the degree of Doctor of Economics, honoris causa, by Fudan University in 2011, the degree of Doctor of Laws, honoris causa, by The Chinese University of Hong Kong in 2014 and the degree of Doctor of Social Sciences, honoris causa, by Lingnan University in 2020, and the degree of Doctor of Education, honoris causa, by University of Macau in 2021.